 In this new edition of the Topological Matter School 2020 (August 16-21 2020 Donostia – San Sebastián) we will tackle the topological wave phenomena in systems beyond electronic materials, such as photonic crystals, phononic materials, metamaterials, acoustic systems and cold atoms among others.
 The covered topological effects in these systems will include Floquet states and non-hermitian systems implementations.
 Over one week, the school will provide extended lectures on these exciting topics by leading experts in both experiment and theory.
 A hands-on-session afternoon on GTPack software will also be part of the program.

 While the school is primarily aimed at instructing master and graduate students and young postdoctoral researchers, more senior scientists who want to acquaint themselves with the subject of the school are also welcome.

-This is the list of lecturers for the 2019 edition:
+This is the list of lecturers for the 2020 edition:

-- Charlie Kane (UPenn – USA)
+- David Vanderbilt (Rutgers – USA)*

 This School is organized within the summer program of the University of Basque Country “Cursos de verano”.
 The event is sponsored by the Donostia International Physics Center (DIPC).
 The conference venue is in Palacio de Miramar, in Donostia-San Sebastián.

 Paseo de Miraconcha, 48